jswanner/DontF-WithPaste/README.md

 ## Solution

-This is a dead simple Google Chrome extension that removes copy and paste blocking.
+This is a dead simple Google Chrome extension that removes copy, cut and paste blocking, by preventing sites from interfering with "copy", "cut", and "paste" browser events.

+This extension does not try to prevent a site from also interfering with keyboard shortcuts related to those browser actions (control-v, command-v, etc.), nor does this extension prevent sites from interfering with the "contextmenu" event (right click menu).
+For those super annoying sites that interfere with keyboard shortcuts and context menu, using Edit -> Paste from the browser's menu might be required.

 ## Usage